 However, the content of erythrocytes may remain healthy, with a low level of haemoglobin.
 It occurs in the case of iron deficiency, thalassemia and abnormal porphyrin synthesis.
 As to thalassemia, then it may even be higher than average.

 In cases of acute blood losses (massive haemorrhage or severe haemolysis), the level of haemoglobin and erythrocytes may remain normal during the first hours.
-However, some other apparent symptoms of anaemia like pale integuments, conjunctivas, collapsed veins, palpitation and dyspnoea during physical activity as well as a fall in the arterial pressure (in some severe cases) appear.
+However, some other apparent symptoms of anaemia like pale integuments, conjunctivas, collapsed veins, palpitation and dyspnoea during physical activity, and a fall in the arterial pressure (in some severe cases) appear.

-Besides, scientists consider anaemia as one of the symptoms of some systemic disease.
+Besides, scientists consider anaemia as one of the symptoms of some systemic diseases.
 Therefore, anaemia is always secondary.
-Alongside frequent and easily diagnosed forms of anaemia, there are also rather rare anaemic syndromes that require sophisticated techniques to diagnose.
+Alongside frequent and easily diagnosed forms of anaemia, rare anaemic syndromes also require sophisticated techniques to diagnose.